Ranajit Malla: Relations with other kingdoms

 Ranajit Malla's reign was the most politically messy period in Bhaktapur.
 The internal conflict among his sons and his queens weakened Bhaktapur form the inside.
 On top of that Bhaktapur was frequently attacked by both Kantipur and Yela.
-In order to get military strengthen Bhaktapur Ranajit hoped an alliance with the Kingdom of Gorkha by allowing the Gorkha Prince Prithvi Narayan Shah, who had been rejected by Jaya Prakash Malla of Kantipur, to study in Bhaktapur and also established a Miterirelation between his eldest son Birnarasimha Malla and the Gorkha Prince.
+In order to get military strengthen Bhaktapur Ranajit hoped an alliance with the Kingdom of Gorkha by allowing the Gorkha Prince Prithvi Narayan Shah, who had been rejected by Jaya Prakash Malla of Kantipur, to study in Bhaktapur and also established a Miteri relation between his eldest son Birnarasimha Malla and the Gorkha Prince.
 Prithivi Narayan Shah, seeing the prosperity of the Malla kingdoms developed an ambition to conquer the kingdoms and become the king of these prosperous kingdoms.

 Battle of Bhaktapur

 When both Kantipur and Yela fell to the Gorkha kingdom, the kings of both these kingdoms came to Bhaktapur seeking refuge.